 Accepted research papers and communications must be presented at the workshop by one of the authors.

-Accepted research papers will be published after the workshop in Electronic Proceedings in Theoretical Computer Science (to be confirmed).
+Accepted research papers will be published after the workshop in Electronic Proceedings in Theoretical Computer Science.

 We plan to invite authors of selected papers and brief announcements to submit their work in a special issue in the Journal of Logical and Algebraic Methods in Programming (Elsevier) (to be confirmed).
 Such contributions will be regularly peer-reviewed according to the standard journal policy, but they will be handled in a shorter time than regular submissions.
 A list of published and in preparation special issues of previous ICE editions is reported below.